Farewell Queen Elizabeth II | PULSE 24

 When the Queen was brought from Westminster Hall, the insignia of state, sceptre, crown and orb were still on the coffin.
 The coffin was made 30 years ago.
 It is made from English oak and lined with lead.
 The Queen was carried by Grenadier Guards.
 In addition to the soldiers, the close royal family walked behind the coffin.
 Led by the Queen’s four children – King Charles III, Princess Anne, Prince Andrew and Prince Edward.

 The Westminister Abby, where the Queen’s farewell service was held, was attended by 2,200.
 When the Queen was carried into the church, everyone rose.
-The choir could be heard: “I am the resurrection and the life”.
+The choir might be heard: “I am the resurrection and the life”.
 This phrase has been heard at every state funeral in Britain since the 18th century.

 Family headed coffin into Westminister Abbey